jbiason/blog/content/quotes/oscar-wilde/index.md

 > "Questions are never indiscreet, answers sometimes are."

 > "My own business always bores me to death; I prefer other people's."

+> "Most people are other people.
+Their thoughts are someone else's opinions,
+> their lives a mimicry, their passions a quotation."